wolberine/docs/markdown/reference/cloud/python-sdk.md

 ```

 **Options:**
-Here is a list of command line options that you can use in this script:

 * `message` (string) -- message(s) that will be sent to the cloud.
 Multiple messages can be sent by putting them right next together.
 If there are whitespaces in one of your messages, you probably want to encapsulate it with double quotes to denote a single `string` in Python.
 * `--cloud_id` (string) -- The 4 character cloud id obtained from your dashboard.